nativescript-vue/nativescript-vue.org/content/docs/en/elements/layouts/absolute-layout.md

 * Uses a pair of absolute left/top coordinates to position its children.
 * Doesn't enforce any layout constraints on its children.
-* Doesn't resize children at runtime when its size changes.
+* Doesn't resize its children at runtime when its size changes.

 ## Samples